lambda-fairy/maud/CONTRIBUTING.md

 * Most contributions should include tests – see the [existing test code] for how to write these.

 * Documentation on the proc macro interface can be found on [docs.rust-lang.org][proc_macro].
-    - As for lints: [Manishearth's site] provides documentation for compiler internals.
+    - The `maud_lints` crate uses internal compiler APIs; the documentation for these can be found on [Manishearth's site].

 Have fun! ☺️